JithinKS97/JithinKS97/README.md

 Hi, Thanks for visiting my profile.
-My name is Jithin KS and I'm a Fullstack developer.
+My name is Jithin and I'm a Fullstack developer.
 Lately, I have gained a deep interest in web3 and blockchain and have been exploring it.

 ### My works
 #### [Contributions to Ethernaut](https://github.com/OpenZeppelin/ethernaut)